GEO (GEO)

 AI Analysis | Feedback

-The GEO Group (GEO) faces several significant risks to its business, primarily stemming from its involvement in the private correctional and detention facility industry.Key Risks to The GEO Group (GEO):
+The GEO Group, Inc. (GEO) faces several key risks to its business operations, primarily driven by its reliance on government contracts and the associated political and regulatory landscape.Key Risks to The GEO Group, Inc.

 AI Analysis | Feedback